harshithasomanathapura-wa/harshithasomanathapura-wa/README.md

 YOUR_SHORT_INTRODUCTION_PARAGRAPH

 Example:
-Passionate Full Stack Developer specializing in scalable backend systems.
-Love building efficient applications and exploring AI/ML integration.
+Motivated Full Stack Developer focused on Python and Django.
+I love learning new technologies, collaborating on projects, and turning ideas into functional web applications.

 ---